JeffreyRiggle/my-site/content/blog/understanding-eventing/index.md

 date: '2026-05-22'
 ---

-In the last blog series I made reference to a talk from Ryan Dahl on NodeJS.
-It can be easy to dismiss Javascript as a low performance language on the observation that it is a single threaded environment.
-However this talk directly opposes that stating the the real problem is getting I/O out of the hot path.
-Similar talks in the data driven design space argue for similar points.
-Memory access is almost always the problem.
+In the last blog series I made reference to a [presentation](https://www.youtube.com/watch?v=EeYvFl7li9E) from Ryan Dahl on NodeJS and wanted to explore the concepts in that talk more.
+It can be easy to dismiss Javascript as a low performance language based on the observation that it is a single threaded environment.
+However this talk directly opposes that mindset.
+Instead it suggests the the real problem is getting I/O out of the hot path.
+Data locality is almost always the problem.
 Generally speaking even the slowest arithmatic operations like divide, cosine, and sine are significantly faster than reading from RAM.
 Reading from disk and network are orders of magnitude slower than reading from RAM.
-The key argument in this talk more so than in other talks is if you keep a single loop completely saturated while pushing blocking IO out of the hotpath you can get better performance at a reduced memory cost.
-Threading does come at a performance cost the moment you have to deal with shared memory.
-Once you have shared memory you have mutexes and complicated logic that can create worse problems than single threaded code.
-On top of that each thread comes with its own memory.
+The key argument is if you keep a single loop completely saturated while pushing blocking IO out of the hot path you can get better performance at a reduced memory cost.
+This is because threading comes at a performance cost.
+For starters each thread comes with its own memory.
 At a minium every thread has its own stack which is easily 1 megabyte or more of memory required.
+Also once you have shared memory between threads you have mutexes and complicated logic that can create worse problems than single threaded code.

-Upon thinking about this a bit more I thought it might be fun to try out building out a simple event loop on a silly little problem just to see what I might find.
+Thinking about this a bit more I decided it might be fun to try out building out a simple event loop on a contained problem to better understand this space.

 ## Doing some research

-Before I got too into this I wanted to understand a bit better what was under the hood of NodeJS.
-Going into this I knew that NodeJS was largely a C++ project with V8 bindings.
+Before I got too into this I wanted to get a better understading of what was under the hood of NodeJS.
+Going into this I knew that NodeJS was largely a C++ project with [V8](https://v8.dev/) bindings.
 However I was a bit less familar with the machinery it used to handle its non-blocking IO.
 Doing a bit of research I found that modern NodeJS uses [uvlib](https://libuv.org/) to handle this.
 This library handles everything from file access and child processes to sockets and DNS resolution.
-What struck me as a little bit odd was in the original talk I referenced Ryan talked about using [libev](https://software.schmorp.de/pkg/libev.html) to handle eventing.
-In an attempt to find more I looked into that library and found that it was related to yet another eventing library [libevent](https://libevent.org/).
+This struck me as a little bit odd.
+In the original talk I referenced Ryan talked about using [libev](https://software.schmorp.de/pkg/libev.html) to handle eventing.
+In an attempt to figure out what happened I started digging.
+Looked into that library I found that it was related to yet another eventing library [libevent](https://libevent.org/).
 Each library building their own unique features to allow for better performance in event loops.
-After digging a bit more I found that Ryan Dahl even [wrote](https://tinyclouds.org/iocp-links/) a bit about all of these libraries and how they came to libuv.
+As it turns out Ryan Dahl even [wrote](https://tinyclouds.org/iocp-links/) about all of these libraries and how they came to create libuv.

-In many of these libraries the tradeoff focuses around what OS support they have and what APIs they build on.
-Many point the difference between [select](https://libevent.org/), [poll](https://man7.org/linux/man-pages/man2/poll.2.html), and [epoll](https://man7.org/linux/man-pages/man7/epoll.7.html).
+In many of these libraries the key differentiation revolves around the OS support they have and what APIs they build on.
+Many point to the difference between [select](https://libevent.org/), [poll](https://man7.org/linux/man-pages/man2/poll.2.html), and [epoll](https://man7.org/linux/man-pages/man7/epoll.7.html).
 Each giving different performance benefits along the way.
-Since many of these optimizations operate at the kernal provided API surface to userland it can be quite difficult to create a multi-plaform, performant and coherent API.
+Since many of these optimizations operate at the boundary between userland and the kernal it can be quite difficult to create a multi-plaform, performant and coherent API.

 ## Setting up an experiment

 While most of the literature on these eventing libraries had focused on sockets I was a bit more preoccupied with file access.
 I was still stuck on the original code a made that brough this all up, forcing a synchronous call on file access in NodeJS.
+Unfortunatly this was the one case where not all kernals provided good non-blocking IO APIs.
+Because of this utilizing things like epoll didn't fit naturally into this problem.
+However, there was still a way to move forward with building an event loop and taking the blocking IO off of the hot path.

 ### Building up the scenario

-First before I could do anything I had to set something up to test file access.
-What I decided would be a fairly easy thing to test would be reading a ton of JavaScript files, and doing some very basic parsing.
-Each file would have a collection of imports, a handful of constants and some functions.
-I decided the code in question would count the total constants and functions found across all files and follow the imports.
+Before I could do anything I had to set something up to test file access.
+I decided it would be easy to test reading JavaScript files, and doing some very basic parsing.
+Each file would have a collection of imports, a handful of constants, and some functions.
+The processing code would count the total constants and functions found across all files and follow the imports.

-Doing some very basic research I found that a reasonable range of files for a project would be somewhere in the around 10 or so files for a smaller project and closer to 1000 for a larger project.
-Since I didn't want to manually create that many files I decided the best way to get this experiment setup would be to write a little node program that generated a bunch of files.
-I wanted imports but I also didn't want any circlar references to lead to strange complications during generation or processing.
-So to avoid cicular references I pulled out some good old [Targan's](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm) to make sure non circular references got committed.
-Also to make it easier to parse I parsed the graph at the very end and referenced all roots in an index.js.
+Doing some basic research I found that a reasonable range of files for a project would be around 10 or so files for a smaller project and closer to 1000 for a larger project.
+Since I didn't want to manually create that many files I decided the best way to get this experiment setup would be to write a node program to generate these files.
+I wanted imports but I also didn't want any circlar references.
+I assumed circular references could lead to complications during processing.
+To avoid cicular references I pulled out [Targan's algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm) to make sure no circular references got generated.
+Also to make it easier to parse I parsed the graph at the very end I referenced all roots in an index.js.

-Lastly to entertain myself a bit I created a list of predefined words to generated files and variables with.
-This lead to fun little file names like `help-overwhelming-random.js`, `malware-darwin.js`, and `sqs-agentic-wheel-tokenizer.js`.
+Also to entertain myself created a list of predefined words to be used in the generation of files and variables.
+This lead to funny file names like `help-overwhelming-random.js`, `malware-darwin.js`, and `sqs-agentic-wheel-tokenizer.js`.

 ### Figuring out what to test

-Once I had a collection of different sized projects.
-I needed to settle on what to test.
-I decided I would start off by just comparing the performance of different cases across NodeJS and C. These would include the following
+Armed with the ability to create Javascript projects I now needed to decide what to test.
+Part of my interest was comparing the performance of different cases across NodeJS and C. This resulted in the following applications being created.

-* A NodeJS application that blocked on IO.
+* A NodeJS application that blocked on IO by using the sync APIs.
 * A NodeJS application that used the async libraries correctly.
 * A C application that blocked on IO.
 * A C application that used an event loop.

-Now because I found that there was different sizes of projects I decided each one of these would be tested against a handful of different sized projects.
+Also since projects could be of different sizes I decided each one of these would be tested against a handful of different projects.

 * A tiny project with 10 files.
 * A small project with 50 files.
 * A medium project with 100 files.